 cd integration-examples/short-order-id yarn

-You xan extend core resources with the Flows API.
-From inside the Dashboard, head to Settings > Flows.
+You can extend core resources with the Flows API.
+In Commerce Manager, go to the Settings > Flows page.

 slug is set to

-Give the new Field a name and description you will recognize.
+Give the new Field a name and description you recognize.
 Make sure the

 slug is set to

-short_id as this is what the serverless function cloned above expects.
+short_id as this is what the serverless function cloned defined previously expects.